 Hofner MemoriesDuring my first stint in college in the early '60s, my all-consuming major subject - Music & Guitar 101 - wasn't taught in any of the lecture rooms.
 True, I struggled through the History of Western Music, a Department of Music course taught by Lorne Watson.
 The main attraction here was the pass it provided to the great stereo listening rooms where we were to listen to famous operas and the great composers.
-Stereo records were a relatively new phenomenon then so night after night I would smuggle in all the stereo LPs I could afford to buy: Elvis, Frank Sinatra, Johnny Cash, Marty Robbins, Dave Brubeck, exotic percussion records, big bands, Nancy Wilson and other great girl jazz singers, ... and anything that sounded good in stereo... even some of the required Classical records.
+Stereo records were a relatively new phenomenon then so night after night I would smuggle in all the stereo LPs I could afford to buy: Elvis, Frank Sinatra, Johnny Cash, Marty Robbins, Dave Brubeck, exotic percussion records, big bands, Nancy Wilson and other great girl jazz & blues singers, ... and anything that sounded good in stereo... even some of the required Classical records.
 Through the day much of my time would be spent in a room down the dorm hallway where one of my classmates, a HiFi Stereo buff, was eager to showcase his great sound system and his great reel-to-reel tape collection of the latest Broadway and Show tunes.

 After our daily TV noon show and the occasional class, my visits downtown would take me to the Strand Theatre for a matinee and a browze through all the record, music, magazine book and second-hand stores, sometimes followed by a visit to a Chinese restaurant to satisfy a craving for my recently discovered food obsession.

 A favourite music store was Johnson's Sound on Rosser Avenue.
 Albert Johnson was somewhat of a musical institution in the area.
-He had fronted a big band for many years, ran a dance hall - The Palladium - next to his shop, starred in one of the first live music shows on local television, designed and manufactured Johnson guitar amps and PA systems that he exported all over the world.
+He had fronted a big band for many years, ran a dance hall - The Palladium - next to his shop, and had starred in one of the first live music shows on local television.
+In later years he designed and manufactured Johnson guitar amps and PA systems that he exported all over the world.
 I would often drop in and try out the guitars he had on display and he would often take time to share a few of the chords and riffs he knew on the instrument.
 The main line of guitars he sold were German imports: Hofners.
 One of the oddest of his stock of Hofner guitars was an electric bass, shaped like a violin.
 This bass wasn't a great seller... it hung there for years.
 Then, the Beatles hit and suddenly it vanished from the display window.
 I wish I had bought it.